 The Law Office of Brian J. Prain, PLLC regularly receives phone calls from men and women alike who are leading a normal life one day until a heated argument gets out of hand and all of a sudden, they are facing a Domestic Violence charge under Michigan law, and a Judge or Magistrate has ordered that there be NO CONTACT with their significant other.
 If you share a home with that person and things aren’t handled right, you could end up having to move away from home.
 If you have children in common with that person, you may be barred from seeing your children if things aren’t handled correctly.
 What is worse, all it takes for your bond to be forfeited and for you to possibly have to serve jail time before your Domestic Violence case is even resolved (if the Court finds it serious enough to treat it as a contempt of court) is for an angry, accusatory spouse or ex to claim that you attempted to call them or send them a message through a third-party!

 Luckily, there ARE things that can be done about this problem.
 The bottom line is that right now, you are 100% INNOCENT; you have been convicted of nothing, and you do not deserve, nor does the Constitution allow, for you to be punished.
 That is not the idea of bond.
 Bond simply means conditions imposed on a person for two reasons: 1) to reasonably ensure the safety of the public, and 2) to reasonably ensure that you will return to Court when required.
-Under Michigan Court Rule 6.106, unless you have a history of violent crimes, you are absolutely entitled to be released on nothing more than (for all practical purposes) your promise to return to Court, with NO conditions.
+Under Michigan Court Rule 6.106, unless you are a risk of flight or violence for specific reasons, you are absolutely entitled to be released on nothing more than (for all practical purposes) your promise to return to Court, with NO conditions.

 However, the law makes an exception when it comes to protecting the person accusing you of the Domestic Violence.
 In all reality, having NO CONTACT with this person is actually one of the best things you can do to defend yourself against your Domestic Violence charge.
 BUT, you are INNOCENT, and unfortunately, many District Court Judges use the terms and conditions of bond to treat you like you are already on Probation.
 Not only does this run contrary to your rights as an innocent accused, but it does psychological damage to your own perception of the presumption of your innocence.